Employment

 WORK SCHEDULE

-Working hours are generally 8:00 AM to 3:30 PM; additional hours may be required in the evenings.
+Working hours are generally 8:00 AM to 3:30 PM; occasional hours may be required in the evenings.
+Teachers are expected to attend faculty meetings on Thursdays from 3:45 PM until 5:00 PM.

 JOB DESCRIPTION